 Aird's volleyball background spans far beyond the coaching realm.
 He is a noted clinician, having spoken at hundreds of camps and clinics across the country, in addition to going on several international tours to train and recruit.
 Aird has also been a featured writer for Volleyball Magazine and the American Volleyball Coaches Association Magazine.

 Before entering the coaching landscape, Aird was a four-year member of the Penn State men's volleyball team from 1997-2001.
 The Nittany Lions made three NCAA semifinal appearances during his career.
 He graduated from Penn State in 2001 with a bachelor's degree in Letters, Arts and Sciences with a focus on business law and sports management.

-Aird is married to the former Brandy Wilson, and they couple have a son, Caelan, and a daughter, Mackenzie.
+Aird is married to the former Brandy Wilson and they have two sons, Caelan and Padraic, and a daughter, Mackenzie.